sefk/sefk.github.io/stories/about.md

 They are impressive pieces of software and a great value.

 If you don't know about the **CodeGlance** plugin, check it out.
-It gives you a pretty little view of your code on the right -- you know, that thing that Sublime Text has that every other editor covets.
+It gives you a pretty little view of your code on the right &mdash; you know, that thing that Sublime Text has that every other editor covets.